k0sproject/k0smotron/docs/resource-reference.md

         <td><b>version</b></td>
         <td>string</td>
         <td>
-          Version defines the k0s version to be deployed.
+          The k0s version to be deployed.
 You can use a specific k0s version (e.g. v1.27.1+k0s.0) or just the Kubernetes version (e.g. v1.27.1).
 If left empty, k0smotron will select one automatically.<br/>
         </td>
         <td>false</td>